 Design System

-Empowering 20+ designers and 100+ developers to be more consistent, efficient, and ship better experience across 9+ apps and 3 platforms by creating a cross-organizational design system.
+Empowering 20+ designers and 100+ developers to be more consistent, efficient, and ship better experiences across 9+ apps and 3 platforms by creating a cross-organizational design system.

 Situation